DataFire/Integrations/integrations/generated/zuora/README.md

 * PUTDebitMemoType `object`
   * comment `string`: Comments about the debit memo.
   * customField__c `string`: Any custom fields defined for this object.
 The custom field
+  * dueDate `string`: The date by which the payment for the debit memo is due, in `yyyy-mm-dd` format.
   * effectiveDate `string`: The date when the debit memo takes effect.
   * items `array`: Container for debit memo items.
     * items [PUTDebitMemoItemType](#putdebitmemoitemtype)